-- Bar Harbor, Michigan - Known for its stunning coastal beauty, Bar Harbor is located adjacent to Acadia National Park, which means that it will make the perfect base for your exploration.
+- Bar Harbor, Maine - Known for its stunning coastal beauty, Bar Harbor is located adjacent to Acadia National Park, which means that it will make the perfect base for your exploration.

 - Bad Little Falls Park - A hidden gem on the way, you can make a stop at this scenic park to admire the waterfalls or to have a picnic before setting on the last leg of your trip.